-- LIGHT PHENOMENAS AND DIFFERENCES BETWEEN THEM
+- LIGHT PHENOMENA AND DIFFERENCES BETWEEN THEM

 Illuminance and luminous flux

 Illuminance is a total luminous flux incident on the surface, per unit area.
 The luminous flux (called also luminous power) is the measure of the perceived power of light.
-Important thing is, that luminous flux is adjusted to reflect the varying sensitivity of the human eye to different wavelengths of light.
+The important thing is, that luminous flux is adjusted to reflect the varying sensitivity of the human eye to different wavelengths of light.
 Thus luminous flux is a quantitative expression, which refers to visible light only.
 Luminous flux is used as an objective measure of the useful light emitted by a light source.
-The measurement essence points how bright is the beam in particular direction.
+The measurement essence points out how bright is the beam in a particular direction.
 The luminous flux determines the illuminance value.

 The most important point is, that illuminance is never directly visible as a quantity of light.
 We only see its reflected image as the luminance of physical surfaces.
 Our judgment that areas are brightly or dimly lit is actually based on our perception of the light reflected from familiar surfaces, such a white walls.

 We have to also know, that illuminance does not specify light sources.
 The illuminance describes the light power incident on a specific surface at a specific location in space.
 From an illuminance measurement alone we cannot infer the power, size or number of light sources.
-It is analogous to the “blind” skin sensation of heat on our body that can be induced by the distant Sun or by a nearby light bulb: the sensation of heat tell you nothing about the source.
-These examples shows the ambiguous way to measure the illumination level.
+It is analogous to the “blind” skin sensation of heat on our body that can be induced by the distant Sun or by a nearby light bulb: the sensation of heat tells you nothing about the source.
+These examples show the ambiguous way to measure the illumination level.
 Firstly if we want to describe the light provided by a specific light source, then we must exclude all other light sources from the measurement.
 If we want to determine the light incident on a specific physical surface, then we must sum the illuminance of all the light sources illuminating it.
 We can describe illumination in Lux unit.